Menu

 • what the offer is and any conditions attached to it

-• whether the amount of the offer includes any interest and, if not what date and at what rate interest is payable under the terms of the offer
+• whether interest is included in the amount and, if not, details of the interest rate payable under the terms of the offer

-• whether or not the amount of the offer is includes costs and, if not, the amount of the costs and the date to which they are payable under the terms of the offer
+• whether costs are included in the amount and, if not, the amount of the costs and the date to which they are payable under the terms of the offer

 • what needs to be done to accept the offer